Shopify SEO: 12-Step Guide for Beginners

 Structured data items issues in Site Audit tool

-But you can also take a proactive approach by reaching out to other sites directly and asking them to link to you.
+You can also take a proactive approach by reaching out to other sites directly and asking them to link to you.

-Use the Link Building Tool for this.
+Use the Link Building Tool for this purpose.

 Open the tool, enter your domain, and click “Create project.”